geoadmin/doc-tech/README.md

 3. Save the file and commit your changes.

-## How to Edit the End-of-Life
+## How to Edit the Product Retirements

-1. To edit the end-of-life announces preview, use the following variables located in the `end-of-life-announcements.md` file:
+1. To edit the Product Retirements preview, use the following variables located in the `product-retirements.md` file:
    ```YAML
    previewTitle: "Decomissioning of legacy vectortile styles / tiles"
    previewContent: "Old styles for Light Base Map and Imagery Base Map no longer available from January 2025"